 - Horizontal Grooves

-The way tetracycline affects the secretory ameloblasts, it leads to lessened, and sometimes non-existent, enamel thickness in the cervical areas.
-Horizontal grooves are also possible.
-After initial KöR Whitening, cosmetic bonding (filling in the grooves) and Accelerated Maintenance are recommended.
+Tetracycline commonly affects the secretory ameloblasts.
+This leads to lessened, and sometimes non-existent, enamel thickness in the cervical areas.
+Horizontal grooves in enamel are also sometimes caused by tetracycline.
+When horizontal grooves are present, Accelerated Maintenance and cosmetic bonding (filling in the grooves) are recommended after KöR Whitening is completed.

 - Diffuse Tetracycline Staining